Editor's note: This story was originally published at 12:01 p.m. on Sept. 10, 2015.

 Data collected during a monthslong experiment showed Marine teams with female members performed at lower overall levels, completed tasks more slowly and fired weapons with less accuracy than their all-male counterparts.
 In addition, female Marines sustained significantly higher injury rates and demonstrated lower levels of physical performance capacity overall, officials said.

 The troubling findings come as Commandant of the Marine Corps Gen. Joseph Dunford prepares to make a crucial decision regarding the integration of female troops into closed combat roles.
 Faced with a Defense Department-wide mandate that will open all jobs to women by Jan.
-1, he must decide whether to ask for specific exceptions to the mandate in order to preserve combat readiness.
+1, he must decide choose whether or not to ask for specific exceptions to the mandate in order to preserve combat readiness.
 Officials said Dunford had met with Navy Secretary Ray Mabus about the decision but had yet to issue his recommendations.

 In a briefing at the Pentagon, officials did not reveal how Dunford plans to act on the task force findings.
 But they made clear that the Marine Corps was focused on how gender integration would affect overall combat effectiveness, as well as the likely impacts to the health and welfare of individual Marines.